CLA 101-8 First-Year Writing Seminar: Endless Exile: Homelessness in the Ancient Mediterranean

 CLA 245 Classics and the Cinema: Ancient Greeks and Romans on the Big Screen

-This course inquires into the phenomenon of adaptations of Greco-Roman narratives to the language and conditions of modern cinematography.
+This course examines the phenomenon of adaptations of Greco-Roman narratives to the languages and conditions of modern cinematography.
 The class begins with an overview of the framework and methods of Reception Studies, and a short account of some technical tools and terminology necessary to appropriately examine the audiovisual aspects of film.
 Equipped with these analytical instruments, we will discuss selected ancient narratives, both mythological and historical, and then interrogate the mechanisms through which those stories have been adapted to the technological apparatuses, sociocultural expectations, and economic dynamics constitutive of the practice of modern filmmaking.
-Through an eclectic selection of film adaptations from different periods and parts of the world, we will interrogate the way world cinema negotiates between the “old” and the “new,” both by deploying visual and narrative techniques to depict ancient motifs, and by using those tales to convey modern historical preoccupations, political ideals, and cultural expectations.
+Through an eclectic selection of film adaptations from different periods and parts of the world, we will interrogate the ways world cinema negotiates between the “old” and the “new,” both by deploying visual and narrative techniques to depict ancient motifs, and by using those tales to convey modern historical preoccupations, political ideals, and cultural expectations.

 CLA 314 Topics in Ancient Science and Technology: Ancient Astronomy